flanagansteve/Riggle/readme.md

     $ python3 riggle/main.py

 Riggle will prompt you for the location of your contract source, convert it to web3 deploy text, and write this resulting text to a file called deployable_contractname.txt in your contract's project directory.
 Next, it will instantiate a private development network running the ethereum protocol, create a loaded account for you to use on it, start a miner for this network, and open a console from which you can interact with this network.
+All you'll have to do is unlock your account:

+    > personal.unlockAccount("0xAddress", "password")

+set that account as the first, and default account:

+    > eth.defaultAccount = "0xAddress"

+    > eth.accounts[0] = eth.defaultAccount

-All you'll have to do is unlock your account and paste in the web3 deploy text from the deployable_contractname.txt file.
+and paste in the web3 deploy text from the deployable_contractname.txt file!
+Once it mines you'll be able to interact with your cotnract.

 On any system, if you'd like to convert your Solidity to web3 deploy text, run: